 Who We Are

-Nullius is more than just an academic journal; it is a meeting point for critical thinking, innovation, and transformative debate in the legal sciences.
-Supported by the Universidad Técnica de Manabí, our publication promotes research that addresses social, political, and legal challenges in Ecuador and Latin America, offering an integrative and contemporary perspective.
+Nullius: Journal of Critical Legal Thought is an open-access scientific publication edited by the Universidad Técnica de Manabí (Ecuador).
+More than an academic journal, it is a meeting space for critical thinking, innovation, and transformative debate in the legal and social sciences.
+Its purpose is to disseminate original research that examines legal, political, and social challenges in Ecuador and Latin America from plural, interdisciplinary, and contemporary perspectives.

 Mission

-Our mission is to democratize legal knowledge through the free and open dissemination of original, critical, and rigorous research about law in Ecuador and Latin America.
-We are committed to strengthening intellectual debate and fostering the development of a pluralistic, inclusive academic community dedicated to social transformation and justice.
+To democratize legal knowledge through the free and unrestricted dissemination of original, critical, and rigorous research on law in Ecuador and Latin America.
+Nullius seeks to foster intellectual debate, encourage critical thinking, and promote the development of a plural, inclusive academic community committed to justice and social transformation.

 Vision